Apostasy in Islam by country: Legal situation

-Cases and incidents
+Case or incident

 In August 2017, a picture from a gathering of the Atheist Republic Consulate of Kuala Lumpur was posted on Atheist Republic's Facebook page.
 Deputy Minister of Islamic Affairs Asyraf Wajdi Dusuki ordered an inquiry into whether anyone in the picture had committed apostasy or had 'spread atheism' to any Muslims present, both of which are illegal in Malaysia.
 The next day, Minister in the Prime Minister's Department Shahidan Kassim stated atheists should be "hunted down", as there was no place for groups like this under the Federal Constitution.
 Atheist Republic (AR) members present at the gathering reportedly received death threats on social media.
 Canada-based AR leader Armin Navabi asked: "How is this group harming anyone?", warning that such actions by the government damaged Malaysia's reputation as a "moderate" Muslim-majority (60%) country.
-The uploads sparked violent protests from some Malaysians calling Navabi an 'apostate' and threatening to behead him.
-A Kuala Lumpur AR Consulate admin told BBC OS that such meetings are just socialising events for 'people who are legally Muslim, and atheists, and people from other religions as well'.
+The uploads sparked uproar from some Malaysians calling Navabi an 'apostate' and threatening to behead him.
+A Kuala Lumpur AR Consulate admin told BBC OS that such meetings are just socialising events for "people who are legally Muslim, and atheists, and people from other religions as well".
 In November 2017, it was reported that Facebook had rejected a joint government and Malaysian Communications and Multimedia Commission demand to shut down Atheist Republic's page and similar atheist pages, because the pages did not violate any of the company's community standards.